YeshwantBhat/GettingCleaningData/CodeBook.md

 32 tBodyAccMagstd     - Mean value of std of Body acceleration Euclidean norm in time domain.

-33 tGravityAccMagmean
+33 tGravityAccMagmean - Mean value of Gravity acceleration Euclidean norm in time domain.

-34 tGravityAccMagstd
+34 tGravityAccMagstd  - Mean value of std of Gravity acceleration Euclidean norm in time domain.

-35 tBodyAccJerkMagmean
+35 tBodyAccJerkMagmean - Mean value of Body acceleration jerk Euclidean norm in time domain.

-36 tBodyAccJerkMagstd
+36 tBodyAccJerkMagstd  - Mean value of std of Body acceleration jerk Euclidean norm in time domain.

-37 tBodyGyroMagmean
+37 tBodyGyroMagmean    - Mean value of Body angular velocity Euclidean norm in time domain.

-38 tBodyGyroMagstd
+38 tBodyGyroMagstd     - Mean value of std of Body angular velocity Euclidean norm in time domain.

-39 tBodyGyroJerkMagmean
+39 tBodyGyroJerkMagmean - Mean value of Body jerk Euclidean norm in time domain.

-40 tBodyGyroJerkMagstd
+40 tBodyGyroJerkMagstd  - Mean value of std of Body jerk Euclidean norm in time domain.

 41 fBodyAccmeanX